tjd1234/cmpt225fall2023/assignments/a4/README.md

 than this one, but, for the sake of consistency, do *not* use them.
 Use only the gap sequence given above.

+## iquick Sort

+*iquick* sort is regular quick sort, except when the sub-vectors being sorted are shorter than some predetermined threshold length (that you pick), insertion sort is used to sort them instead of quick sort.
+If you choose a good threshold length, you can get better average-time performance than regular quick sort.
+Do some experimentation to find the best threshold length!

+## Priority Queue Sort

+Implement priority queue sort (given in the lecture notes) using a heap to implement the priority queue.
+For consistency, please use the priority queue sort code given in the lectures.
+Since heaps do $$O(\log n)$$ worst-case insertion/removal in a priority queue, the overall worst-case running time of priority queue sort is $$O(n \log n)$$.

 ## Testing Your Implementations